Holonomy reductions of Cartan geometries and curved orbit decompositions: Examples and applications

 Here the blocks are of size $1$, $n-1$, and $1$ and $\Bbb I=\Bbb I_{p-1,q-1}$.
 Finally the normalisation condition tells us, that the Ricci type contraction over the lower right $n\x n$--block has to vanish.
 This coincides with the Ricci type contraction of $A$ taken over $X^\perp/\Bbb RX$.

 Now we know that restricted to the tangent space of the reduced Cartan bundle, the projective Cartan connection restricts to the reduced Cartan connection.
 In particular, its soldering form must have values in $X^\perp/\Bbb RX$, so this corresponds to $\h/(\h\cap\p)\subset\g/\p$ and thus represents the tangent spaces to $M_0$.
 Moreover, by part (iii) of Theorem \ref{2.5}, \eqref{m0curv} coincides with the curvature of the reduced Cartan connection.
-Since the normalisation condition on a conformal Cartan connection is torsion freeness plus vanishing of the Ricci--type contraction of the $\frak g_0$--component of the curvature function (which is represented by $A(\xi,\eta)$), normality of the induced Cartan geometry follows. \end{proof}
+Now the normalisation condition on a conformal Cartan connection is torsion freeness plus vanishing of the Ricci--type contraction of the $\frak g_0$--component of the curvature function.
+Since the latter component is represented by $A(\xi,\eta)$, normality of the induced Cartan geometry follows. \end{proof}